-EXAMPLES

-A parent intentionally withholding food and neglecting their child Coercing a teen to participate in sexually explicit videos or photos
+EXAMPLES A parent intentionally causing an injury Coercing a teen to participate in sexually to their child explicit videos or photos

 Types of Abuse and Misconduct

 Emotional, physical, and sexual abuse and misconduct have no place in any sport setting.
 This section introduces you to definitions of common types of abuse and misconduct, along with how it can look in sport environments, sample scenarios, and ways to counteract situations with positive behaviors.